 Henry VIII did build a toilet block though, for lower ranks of courtiers.
 Known as the Great House of Easement, it once stood by the river, in the building to the right of the Main Gatehouse.
-Fourteen people could be seated there at a time!
+It could sit up to 14 people at a time!

-Image: Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017
+Image: William III's toilet.
+Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017

 With hundreds of people crammed into the palace, personal cleanliness was of high importance.